Common Halloween Injuries

 As more people are out on the streets walking around, and more drivers are on the road potentially distracted or intoxicated, pedestrian accidents are a common Halloween injury.
 A Best Place’s study revealed that Halloween is the deadliest day of the year for child pedestrian fatalities.
 To protect your children from a pedestrian accident, be sure that they stay a safe distance away from the road, cross the street with an adult, and don’t use a costume that is too dark to be seen at night.
 For adults, make sure that you always check your surroundings, and stay away from the edge of the sidewalk as you’re walking or waiting on friends.
 Only cross the road at a designated crossing area, being sure to look in all directions for oncoming cars.

 5. Trip and Fall Accidents

 It’s no surprise that the night of Halloween involves more trip and fall accidents than usual.
 Costumes are one of the reasons for the rise in trip and fall accidents, as they can often restrict an individual’s movements, especially in large crowds or while walking around trick or treating.
 Another reason is that many Halloween activities take place at night, and with the lack of visibility, more accidents are likely to happen.
 Before leaving the house, check to make sure you or your children can walk comfortably in your costume.
 Be aware of any costume parts that may affect your ability to navigate around others or around busy sidewalks so that you can be extra careful as you’re walking around.

 Lamar Office Wishes You a Safe and Happy Halloween!

 Lamar Law Office wants you and your family to stay safe and have a great Halloween!
-If you are injured on the night of Halloween or anytime, call our law office immediately to talk with one of our compassionate, experienced staff in the Atlanta area.
+If you are injured on the night of Halloween or anytime, call our law office immediately to talk with one of our compassionate, experienced personal injury attorneys in Atlanta area.
 We’ll help you to receive the care and representation that you need for any accident.